Table of Contents

 Forming a solid connection with a sales lead involves more than just making a phone call and presenting your pitch.
 Getting to know a potential client and their needs with a discovery call helps engage them and set the stage for future success without the unnecessary sales hype.
 Check out a recorded discovery call simulation at the bottom of this post.

-Discovery calls represent one of the most important parts of a successful sales process.
+Sales discovery calls represent one of the most important parts of a successful sales process.

 Here are some simple steps you can share with your sellers can take to ensure that their discovery calls have the best chance of success.